S-Lowes/Code-Institute-MS4/README.md

 Code Institute Project 4

-For MS4 I have created a website for 'amphii' the theatre company.
+For MS4 I have created a website for 'amphii' the mock theatre company.
 The website is built with Python, Django, JavaScript, CSS, Bootstrap and HTML.
-It uses a relational database, Stripe payment and is designed to be responsive across multiple devices although the primary focus was on desktop. amphii allows users to purchase and view tickets for shows.
+It uses a PostgreSQL relational database, Stripe payment and is designed to be responsive across multiple devices although the primary focus was on desktop. amphii allows users to book tickets to attend a variety of different events by selecting seats from a seat chart.

 # MS4: View Live Project [Here](https://amphii.herokuapp.com/)

 ## User Experience

+## Features

+- Carousel for homepage to see some current events.
+- Pages to display events and their respective showtimes.
+- jQuery Seat Chart: Select from seats available during booking process.
+- Pay for tickets using Stripe.
+- View tickets from the users personal account.
+- Allauth user accounts.
+- Admin event and showtime CRUD.

-#### External User
+### User Stories

+As a first time user, I want:
+- To quickly be able to understand the purpose of the website and how I can start interacting with it.
+- To be able to register, sign in and sign out with ease.
+- To navigate through the site intuitively finding potential events to attend.

+As a returning visitor, I want:
+- To sign in as easily as I did on my first visit and remain signed in.
-- To Buy tickets to shows available on the website.
+- To be able to reset my password in the event that I forgot it.
-- View tickets that they have purchased.

-#### External User

-- Sell Tickets for shows.
-- Promote new shows via their website.
+- To be able to book seats to a certain event by choosing my seats by way of the seat chart.
+- To be able to view all my bookings from my profile.
+- To be able to save my details for future purchases.

+As a frequent user, I want:
+- To sign in and view my bookings.
+- To continue booking events.

 ### User Journey